s2shams/Media-project/README.md

 - Compare entries with an online database instead of a pre-installed one.

 ### Main purpose of the project
 - Mainly a passion project since I love watching TV Shows, especially anime
+- Learn NLP and text processing and how various algorithm works
 - To learn webscraping techniques
 - To learn how to leverage REST APIs
 - Learning how to use input from users